 - It's quick to make!
 In less than 10 minutes, you'll have a beautiful, cinnamon-infused simple syrup to add a warm spicy element to mocktails and cocktails.

 - Love dusting your morning coffee with cinnamon?
-Try this cinnamon syrup in your java instead.
+Try this homemade cinnamon syrup in your java instead.

 - Apple French Toast or blueberry pancakes topped with cinnamon syrup?
 Yes, please!